• Research

 Action is Long Overdue

-The promise of digitalisation leading to dematerialisation has yet to be fulfilled, as the internet now contributes 3.7% of global emissionstwice that of the aviation industry.
+"Digitalisation's promise of dematerialisation has not yet materialised", as the internet now contributes 1.5-3.2% of global emissionstwice that of the aviation industry.
 With 5.5 billion users (68% of the global population) and 4% annual growth, demand for power, infrastructure, and bandwidth continues to rise.
 This accelerates extractive systems that deplete vital resources such as water, land, and abiotic materials, compounding environmental harm across the technology supply chain.
 As IPCC Chair Hoesung Lee stated: “Every bit of warming matters.
 Every year matters.
 Every choice matters.”
 And with that, every byte matters.

 Read more